Panama : Safety by City

-- Visas - Many countries need a visa in order to enter Panama, while some, like U.S and Australian nationals do not need a visa for stays of up to 180 days.
-Make sure your passport is valid for at least 3 months beyond date of arrival.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+- Visas - Many countries need a visa in order to enter Panama, while some, like the U.S and Australian nationals, do not need a visa for stays of up to 180 days.
+Make sure your passport is valid for at least 3 months beyond the date of arrival.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - There are two official currencies in Panama: United States Dollar and Panamanian balboa.
 ATMs are mostly available throughout the country, except in some isolated areas, while credit cards are accepted in some establishments such as restaurants and upscale hotels, but may not be accepted everywhere.

-- Weather - Climate in Panama is tropical maritime climate, which is characterized by a hot and humid season with plenty of precipitation (which lasts from May to December) and a short dry season (lasting from January to May).
+- Weather - The climate in Panama is tropical maritime climate, which is characterized by a hot and humid season with plenty of precipitation (which lasts from May to December) and a short dry season (lasting from January to May).